 "My app will be utilizing learning mechanics that directly work with the autistic brain to help them work on something that they're having difficulty with," Wang said.
 "By leveraging something they're good at, we're going to teach them to get comfortable looking at people's faces, examining the key features, and eventually understanding emotions."

 FeelingTalk also gives parents and autistic children a platform to have a dialogue on feelings and to practice social-emotional skills together.

-Her original motivation for creating FeelingTalk was to help autistic children –including her own son – better understand their parents' emotions.
+Her original motivation for creating FeelingTalk was to help autistic children better understand their parents' emotions.
 That is why, in the third level of the game, parents can upload pictures of their own faces to be used in place of the illustrated faces.

-Wang primarily tested FeelingTalk with her son, but also plans to do another round of testing at Open Mind School in Redwood City, and more testing with a broader community once coding is complete.
+Wang tested FeelingTalk with local kids and schools.
 She said she eventually hopes to make FeelingTalk available in the App Store.